 Privacy-Preserving Group Coordination Sensing

-This capstone project with The Ohio State University ECE department explored how to measure and interpret group coordination in shared spaces without relying on cameras.
-The goal was a privacy-preserving approach that could still capture meaningful motion patterns and support real-time, on-device processing.
+This capstone project with The Ohio State University ECE department explored how to measure and interpret group coordination, neutral activity, and disruption in shared spaces without relying on cameras.
+The goal was a privacy-preserving approach that could still capture meaningful motion patterns and support local processing.

 Stay Connected